Othent/docs/api/intro.md

     refresh the session is to open the authentication popup again once the user interacts with the page, which will immediately close if the user still has a valid session.

-    However, by setting the `localStorage = true` option, the user details (but not the refresh / access tokens) will be persisted in `localStorage` until the last refresh token's expiration date, allowing you to read the user details (`.getUserDetails()` / `.getSyncUserDetails()`) and make it look in the UI as if the user were already logged in.
+    However, by setting the `persistLocalStorage = true` option, the user details (but not the refresh / access tokens) will be persisted in `localStorage` until the most recent refresh token's expiration date, allowing you to read the user details (`.getUserDetails()` / `.getSyncUserDetails()`) and make it look in the UI as if the user were already logged in.

   Default: `refresh-memory`